-The bill, H.B.
-No. 1927, aims to amend the Education Code regarding instructional materials in public schools, particularly focusing on civics education and the handling of controversial topics.
-It mandates that each school district or open-enrollment charter school must teach civics education and adopt instructional materials consistent with established knowledge and skills.
-Additionally, it stipulates that teachers cannot be compelled to discuss or use materials on widely debated public policy issues, and if they choose to do so, they must approach the topic objectively and without political bias.
+The bill amends the Education Code to establish new requirements and prohibitions regarding instructional materials in public schools, particularly focusing on civics education and controversial issues.
+It mandates that each school district or open-enrollment charter school must teach civics education and adopt instructional materials consistent with essential knowledge and skills.
+Additionally, it specifies that teachers cannot be compelled to discuss or use materials covering widely debated public policy issues, and if they choose to do so, they must approach the topic objectively and without political bias.

 Statutes affected: